ucberkeley/savio-training-intro-2016/intro.md

 # HTC jobs

 There is a partition called the HTC partition that allows you to request cores individually rather than an entire node at a time.
-The nodes in this partition are faster than the other nodes and have access to flash storage for fast I/O.
+The nodes in this partition are faster than the other nodes.

 You must request access to the HTC partition at this time before you can submit jobs to it.